philc/book-notes/psychology/deep work - cal newport.md

 * Deep work is valuable today because 1) the information economy changes quickly, and evolving requires learning deep things; 2) broad distribution of products via the internet means it's easy for people to ignore mediocrity, and so you must differentiate your work.
-* Cal, on being present for his kids after work: the lack of distraction in my life tones down that background hum of nervous mental energy that seems to increasingly pervade people's daily lives.
+* Cal on being present for his kids after work: "the lack of distraction in my life tones down that background hum of nervous mental energy that seems to increasingly pervade people's daily lives."

 ## Deep work is valuable (chap 1)